 Learn how the ClassicSync 72MHz solution works and how the system devices provide synchronized time.

-The ClassicSync 72MHz solution provides critical notifications and synchronized time using a 72MHz radio frequency to transmit a wireless signal to all system devices.
+The ClassicSync 72MHz solution provides synchronized time using a 72MHz radio frequency to transmit a wireless signal to all system devices.
 The frequency allows the wireless signal to broadcast through common building materials and across longer distances with less potential for signal interference.

 The system consists of a single Transmitter with an internal or external antenna, a GPS Receiver (optional), Repeater Transmitter (optional), and the system time and event devices in a single building, to a campus wide deployment.